 Teenagers can also pick up important health promotion messages from the media – for example, messages aimed at preventing youth depression and suicide, encouraging healthy eating and lifestyle habits, and promoting positive, respectful relationships.

 Celebrities often get into the media for bad behaviour.
 But celebrity role models aren’t always bad influences.

-Media influence can be more powerful if a celebrity role model says a particular lifestyle, product or behaviour is good.
+Media influence can be powerful if a celebrity role model says a particular lifestyle, product or behaviour is good.
 There are lots of examples of celebrities whose lifestyles, values and behaviour provide positive examples.
 The hard work and success of these role models can be inspirational.

-Helping your child handle media influences
+Helping your child handle media influence

 Exposure to media messages is a part of modern life, but you can help your child work out what’s worth paying attention to.

-The best way to help your child navigate media influences is to talk about the messages.
+The best way to help your child navigate media influence is to talk about the messages.
 For example, if your child loves Girls, you could talk together about female friendships, sexuality, self-esteem and life choices.

 Or if your child is into a computer game like Grand Theft Auto, you could talk about the violence, exploitation of women and the criminal activity.
-You could talk about how your child would handle these situations in real life.
+You could also talk about how your child would handle these situations in real life.

 On the other hand, you might choose to ban certain games, apps or shows.
 If you do this, you’ll need to explain why to your child.
 If appropriate, you might need to negotiate the issue with her.

 You can encourage your child to interpret media by suggesting some questions he could ask about it.
 Pick out a magazine or TV ad and ask your child: who’s behind it?
 What’s their motivation?
 What do they want from you?
 Whose voice is missing?
 How does the ad make you feel?
 Do they want you to feel that way?
 Why?